albacoretuna/how-to-annoy-a-web-developer/README.md

 Keep the office noisy all the time.
 Don't care about any process and procedure.
 If something comes to your mind, go to the first developer you see around and tell her what you new web page / web app you need.
 Don't forget to tell them you need it ASAP.
 It doesn't matter that they are trying to concentrate on their current tasks, you are the employer, you set priorities!

-## Chapter Two   - If You Are a Browser Maker
+## Section 2   - If You Are a Browser Maker
 If you are making browsers, it's safe to say that you're responsible not for many humiliations that web developers suffer from, but also for making many of them even change their career!
 You don't need any tips.
 You know exactly what to do.
 But just to make this book longer, let's list the methods you use for humiliating software developers.

 ### Have Your Own Reading of Specs